MCLDG/non-profit-blockchain/health/README.md

 ```

 ## Overview
 The CloudFormation template is named `peer-health-template.yaml`.
 It will create the Lambda, the CW scheduled event, the SNS topic and the email subscription.
-To create the CloudFormation stack:
+Before creating the CloudFormation stack, update the BUCKETNAME in `create-lambda.sh` to be a unique bucket name:

 ```
 cd ~/non-profit-blockchain/health